A Survey on Unlearning in Large Language Models: Evaluations

 In response to the characteristics of LLM unlearning tasks, a relatively unique robustness evaluation method, relearning~\citep{Lynch2024Eight,joshi2024towards}, is also frequently used. \textbf{Relearning} evaluates an unlearned model by exposing it to a limited subset of the unlearned data.
 In in-context relearning, knowledge related to the unlearn set, such as book summaries or relevant background information, are included in the prompts when evaluating the unlearned LLM.
 When relearning by fine-tuning, the model is full-parameter or LoRA fine-tuned on a small portion of the unlearn set or a related set.
-Empirical studies consistently demonstrate that relearning can substantially degrade unlearning quality, causing the model to rapidly recapitulate a significant portion of unlearned knowledge from sparse cues~\citep{Lynch2024Eight,lermen2023lora, zhan2023removing, guo2024mechanistic,joshi2024towards}, or begin to systematically avoid generating content related to the unlearning target, even when contextually prompted~\citep{joshi2024towards}.
-More critically, \citet{doshi2024does} reveal that fine-tuning on an entirely benign dataset can also reverse the unlearning effects, restoring model performance to a level comparable to its state before unlearning.
+Empirical studies consistently demonstrate that relearning can substantially degrade unlearning quality, causing the model to rapidly recapitulate a significant portion of unlearned knowledge from sparse cues~\citep{Lynch2024Eight,lermen2023lora, zhan2023removing, guo2024mechanistic,joshi2024towards,fan2025simplicity}, or begin to systematically avoid generating content related to the unlearning target, even when contextually prompted~\citep{joshi2024towards}.
+More critically, fine-tuning on data with content or distribution similar to the unlearn set can also reverse the unlearning effects, restoring model performance to a level comparable to its state before unlearning~\citep{doshi2024does,deeb2025unlearning}.